-Faculty undergoing personnel review for retention, tenure, and promotion must read Policy 1:025, which governs tenure, as well as Policy 2:063, which governs promotion.
+Faculty undergoing personnel review for retention, tenure, and promotion must read Policy 1:025 Policy on Academic Tenure, which governs tenure, as well as Policy 2:063 Policy on Academic Promotion, which governs promotion.
 As discussed in more detail in Candidate & Departmental Responsibilities, and also to ensure that materials are placed appropriately in the three areas of review and that credit for a certain activity is not duplicated, faculty members must consult closely with their department chair/director as well as with experienced senior members in their own department for guidance in preparing an accurate, well-organized, and up-to-date e-dossier.

-- c.
-Faculty who wish to apply for promotion to Professor should inform their chair/director of their intent in writing in the semester prior to the one in which they will apply for promotion by the date as defined in the Calendar for Personnel Faculty Actions on the Faculty Calendar website. - d.
+c.
+Faculty who wish to apply for promotion to Professor should inform their chair/director of their intent in writing in the semester prior to the one in which they will apply for promotion by the date as defined in The Calendar for Faculty Personnel Actions on the Faculty Calendar website.

+- d.
 All documents uploaded within the e-dossier shall be PDFs.
 Limited exceptions for JPG or QuickTime media are acceptable within supporting materials when related to the academic discipline. - e.
-Faculty members preparing e-dossiers shall include all items as provided in the e-dossier template and described in the Required Materials in your e-Dossier.
+Faculty members preparing e-dossiers shall include all items as provided in the e-dossier template and described in the Required Materials to Include in your e-Dossier.